 You know stroke, right?
 Yeah!
 We all do.
 A situation that old people should be worried about.
 You know, losing your tooth, climbing the stairs very slowly, developing creaky joints and all those.

 Guess what?
 A lot has changed.
 Your ability to type so fast on messenger and run quickly across the stairs doesn’t mean that you are not susceptible to this heart and blood vessel condition that’s so common.

 Whatever the case may be, all levels of stroke require immediate medical attention.
-Stroke is an emergency.
-It is most ideal getting to a medical expert within three hours of first noticing it.
+A stroke is an emergency.
+It is ideal getting to a medical expert within three hours of first noticing it.
 Your time of getting an expert look into your case determines your possibility of survival.

 General Stroke Symptoms

 9. Noticing that your face doesn’t just look it.